Skip to content

 • Use repo-local AGENTS.md files only for local deltas after this policy has been read.

-• Revalidate backlog and release docs against current main, current dependency pins, and this policy before implementation.
+• Revalidate backlog and release docs against current main, dependency pins, and this policy before implementation.

-• For backlog items that carry workflow: github, treat the linked emulebb/emulebb issue and org Project #2 (eMuleBB Roadmap) as the authoritative workflow state.
-The local item doc is retained as engineering spec and evidence.
+• For backlog items with workflow: github, the linked emulebb/emulebb issue and org Project #2 (eMuleBB Roadmap) are authoritative for workflow state.

 Directive precedence is: